okorieemmanuel/emmon-faucet-group/README.md

 # Emmon Group of Faucets

-Emmon group faucet is the combination of several crypto-currency faucet (bitcoin) where users can earn, collect or claim free bitcoin with a given time frame after completing a simple task and captcha service.
+Emmon group faucet is the combination of several crypto-currency (bitcoin) faucet where users can earn, collect or claim free bitcoin with a given time frame after completing a simple task and captcha service.
 Emmon group faucet uses both Faucetsystem and faucethub micro payment system.
+Emmon bitcoin faucets users stand a chance to earn 10% referral earnings and jackpot of bitcoins (up-to 1000 satoshi).
+The bitcoin faucet payouts vary and sometimes depends on the current bitcoin exchange rate.

+Emmon Group of Faucet also provide special promotional offers and generously reward both existing and loyal users of Emmon bitcoin faucet various range of prizes.